IgorNazaryok/film-finity/README.md

 > ### Registration & Sing In
 When registering, the fields are validated for filling, the email field is email, the email is unique - there is no user with such an email.
 If the filling is incorrect, a corresponding message is displayed.

 Upon entering the site, a check is made to fill in the fields.
-If you enter incorrect data, a corresponding message is displayed.
+If you enter incorrect data, a corresponding message is displayed. [**Registration & Sing In.**](https://youtu.be/EBFG5TM_b0k)

 [![](./image/registration_m.png)](https://youtu.be/EBFG5TM_b0k)

-> ### Page Movie
+> ### Page Movies
 On the Movies page, you can see the available list of movies.
-You can also view a separate movie card.
+You can also view a separate movie card. [**Page Movie.**](https://youtu.be/J5kFO6vAi6Q)

 [![](./image/movies_m.png)](./image/movies.png)